dmythro/dmythro.com/packages/my-locales/mdx/faq.en.md

 ### What kind of a role are you looking for?

-In general, I'm looking for something like a tech lead role, where about 50-70% of the working time is actual development and rest is for meetings/planning/mentoring/code reviews etc. I really enjoy doing something myself, and I prefer working on some complex tasks without much of a distraction.
+In general, I'm looking for something like a tech lead role, where about 50-70% of the working time is actual development and the rest is for meetings/planning/mentoring/code reviews etc. I really enjoy doing something myself, and I prefer working on some complex tasks without much of a distraction.

 ### Are you in Ukraine now?
 Is it safe?